How Amazon and Spotify Used Scrum to Change How They Work | ALC Training News

 - No comments

 Amazon and Spotify are two market leaders known for their dynamism and technological know-how.
-How they have used scrum can be instructive for other organisations seeking to adopt agile practices.
+In this scrum case study, we’ll analyse how their approach to agile working improved the way they work and how this can be instructive for other organisations seeking to adopt agile practices.

 How Amazon used Scrum in the workplace